ScottDeLuzio/woo-free-product-sample/readme.txt

 5. Save/update product details

 == Changelog ==

+#### 2.2.5
+* Update: Removed translatable strings that were previously hard-coded based on regions.
+This caused certain text to not display at all (even in the incorrect language).
+* Update: Updated Japanese (ja) translation.
+* New: Added German (de_DE) translation.

 #### 2.2.4
 * Update: Fixed bug where plugin was calling functions in admin area where they did not apply.